 For more information please visit the government’s business support page.

-In England, as announced on 16 March 2020, the government will provide a business rates holiday for businesses and venues in the retail, hospitality and/or leisure sector.
+In England, as announced on Monday 16 March, the government will provide a business rates holiday for businesses and venues in the retail, hospitality and/or leisure sector.
 This includes the businesses and venues in scope for closure listed above.
-This will apply automatically to your next business rates bill in April 2020.
+The relief will apply to business rates bills for the 2020 to 2021 tax year.

 This guidance will be updated regularly as the situation develops and to reflect frequently asked questions.
 For information about support for business, please go to the government’s Business Support page or visit GOV.UK.

 The Devolved Administrations have issued their own guidance on these matters which can be found below: